PackeTsar/freeztp/README.md

 - **Step 4.1:** After the initial config file is passed to and loaded by the switch, the ZTP server initiates a SNMP discovery of the switch's serial number, or "Real ID"
 	- **Step 4.1.1:** The SNMP requests target the source IP of the switch which was used to originally request the "network-confg" file in **Step 3.1**
 	- **Step 4.1.2:** The SNMP requests use the value of the `community` configuration field as the authentication community (which the switch should honor once it loads the configuration from the "network-confg" file)
-	- **Step 4.1.3:** The SNMP requests use the OIDs from the `snmpoid` configuration field.
+	- **Step 4.1.3:** The SNMP requests use the OIDs set with `ztp set snmpoid NAME <oid>`.
 The FreeZTP default configuration comes with a few different OIDs pre-configured for some popular switch models.
 		- NOTE: _You may need to add an OID based on the switch model you are discovering.
 You can test the configured OIDs for returned values using the following command.
 Your switch will need to be accessible and ready to accept the ZTP configured community_ `ztp request snmp-test <ip_address>`
 	- **Step 4.1.4:** Once the SNMP query succeeds, the ZTP server maps the Real ID (ie: serial number) of the discovered switch to its temporary hostname generated in **Step 3.2.1**